kaueerocha/Salsicha-Voadeira/README.md

-# Sausage vs burguer
+# Sausage vs Burguer

-Sausage vs burguer is a game developed by Kauee Rocha, Pedro Augusto PHS, Lucas Rossato & Gabriel Messas.
+Sausage vs Burguer is a game developed by Gabriel Messas, Kauee Rocha, Pedro Augusto PHS & Lucas Rossato.

-This game was made using SDL 1.2 and C
+This game was 100% built in C language, using the SDL 1.2 library.

-To run this game, you will need:
+To run this game, you will need to have a few dependencies:

--linux O.S.
+- gcc

--Install SDL-1.2
+- SDL-1.2

--Install SDL-Image
+- SDL-Image

--Install SDL-Mixer
+- SDL-Mixer

--Install SDL-TTF
+- SDL-TTF

--Download this archives;

-You can install SDL library running this on Cmd:
+On Linux, for instance, you can install them by running:

-> apt-get install libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev
+> apt-get install build-essential libsdl1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev

-Then ....

-enter on Cmd:
+Then, download this repository and proceed to the commands:

-> cd "files location"
+> cd _**GAME_FOLDER**_

-> gcc -o salsicha "fileName".c -lSDL -lSDLmain -lSDL_image -lSDL_ttf -lSDL_mixer
+> gcc -o _**EXECUTABLE_NAME**_ SalsichaVoadeiraULTIMATE.c -lSDL -lSDLmain -lSDL_image -lSDL_ttf -lSDL_mixer

-> ./salsicha
+> ./_**EXECUTABLE_NAME**_